mespinal23/HHA504_mysql_vm_vs_managed/docs/setup_notes_vm.md

 # Steps
 ## 1. OS Update
 a. **SSH into your VM** (terminal).
-b. **Update OS**: To update, type in the following in your terminal:
+b. **Update OS and Install MySQL**: To update, type in the following in your terminal:
    ```bash
    sudo apt-get update
    ```